10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 5. Persistent Fatigue

-Another symptom that most individuals disregard in the initial stages is fatigue.
+Another symptom that most individuals disregard in the initial stage i.e. fatigue.

 The presence of high levels of sugar in the blood makes cells unable to get the energy input effectively.